 Texas air quality is 58.
 (The US average is 58.)

-Air quality in Texas, Texas is 58 on a scale to 100 (higher is better).
 This is based on new measures of hazardous air pollutants from the EPA, called the National Air Toxics Assessment.
 This analysis models respiratory illness and cancer risk down to the zip code level, providing better detail and insight than the previous analysis based solely on results from air monitoring stations.

-Water quality in Texas, Texas is 71 on a scale to 100 (higher is better).
 Note that this is a measure of Watershed quality, not the water that comes from your faucet.
 The EPA has stated that a healthy watershed is closely related to drinking water quality.
 The EPA has a complex method of measuring watershed quality using 15 indicators such as pH, chemicals, metals, and bacteria.

-Superfund index is 94 on a scale to 100 (higher is better).
 The EPA's Superfund program is responsible for cleaning up some of our nation's most contaminated land.
 Our index is based on the number of active Superfund sites (over 15,000 in the United States), with particular attention paid to those on the National Priorities List which pose the greatest health danger.